katiektea/100-days-of-code/log.md

 At the end of this challenge, I do want to build my own app or at least build something.
 I feel that tutorials don't really mean anything unless we produce something.

+### Day 54: Tuesday 11th August, 2020 ###

+A lot of tasks are slowly building up so I would like to work towards building a more productive approach.
+I think I figured out a way to insert a stylesheet into EJS.
+It was quite a discovery journey for me.

 ------------------------------------------------------------------